 Paul Garrod - MSc Transportation Planning and Engineering (2008/09)

 Our minimum entry requirement is normally an upper second-class honours degree or equivalent in a relevant subject, such as engineering, science/mathematics, planning or geography.
-However, all applications are assessed individually and we encourage candidates with relevant experience and alternative qualifications to apply.
+However, all applications are assessed individually and we encourage candidates with relevant experience and an equivalent standard in other qualifications approved by the University to apply.

 Intake: Normally 30-40 students per year